whilefalse/django_wurfl_tools/README.markdown

 # Prerequisites
 [PyWurfl](http://celljam.net/) - see the link for installation instructions.

-If you want to use the Levenshtein distance or Jaro-Winkler algorithms for user agent similarity, you'll need the [http://celljam.net/downloads/pywurfl/python-Levenshtein-0.10.1.tar.gz](Levenshtein Module].
+If you want to use the Levenshtein distance or Jaro-Winkler algorithms for user agent similarity, you'll need the [http://celljam.net/downloads/pywurfl/python-Levenshtein-0.10.1.tar.gz](Levenshtein Module).

 The template context processor attempts to use algorithms in the following order - LevenshteinDistance, JaroWinkler, Tokenizer.

 # Installation
  * You'll need to create a wurfl.py file in this directory, by running the wurfl2python.py script included with pywurfl, on the [latest version of WURFL.xml](http://sourceforge.net/projects/wurfl/files/WURFL/latest/wurfl-latest.xml.gz/download).
 The one included is dated August 21st, but you'd be wise to get the latest version.
  * Drop this directory into the root of your django project, or wherever you keep your django apps.
  * Add `'django_wurfl_tools'` to your `INSTALLED_APPS` setting in settings.py.
 This is required to use the templatetags provided.
- * Add `'django_wurfl_tools.context_processors.get_device'` to your `TEMPLATE_CONTEXT_PROCESSORS` setting in settings.py.
-This is required if your using the provided context processor.

 #Usage
 ## Template Context Processor
+  * Add `'django_wurfl_tools.context_processors.get_device'` to your `TEMPLATE_CONTEXT_PROCESSORS` setting in settings.py.
-  * If you're using the context processor, it will put a variable named `device` into your context (as long as you're using `RequestContext`).
+  * This will put a variable named `device` into your context (as long as you're using `RequestContext`), which is a pywurfl object representing the current device, or None if the device couldn't be found.
   * Any device variables can then be accessed as `{{device.<property_name>}}`.
 For more info, check out the [pywurfl docs](http://celljam.net/).
 ## Template Tags
-  * In your template where you want to use the template tags, add `{% load wurfl %}`.
+  * In any template where you want to use the template tags, add `{% load wurfl %}`.
 This loads the following tags:

 ### device_debug
 Prints out some device debug information.
 Useful for debugging which device is requesting the page.

-*Usage*
+#### Usage
 `{% device_debug %}`

 ### device_prop
 Prints out the value of a device property.
-Also useful for debugging or device specific values.
+Also useful for debugging or telling the user about their device.

-*Usage*
+####Usage

 `{% device_prop "model_name" %}`

 Note that this is the same as: